 The most important thing you can do to reduce dark circles is to get enough sleep!
 Lack of sleep causes skin to look pale and washed out, causing your blood vessels to appear even more pronounced.
 Make sure you’re getting at least 7-8 hours of “beauty sleep” every night.

 13. Eat Healthy

-Just as your diet affects your health and weight, it affects your skin too!
+Just like your diet affects your health and weight, it affects your skin too!
 The better your diet, the better your skin will look.
 To reduce dark circles and under-eye bags, make sure you’re eating plenty of vitamins C, E, and K, as well as iron and folic acid.
-You can find these nutrients in all kinds of foods, including citrus, berries, leafy greens, nuts, avocado, and green tea!
+You can find these nutrients in all kinds of foods, including citrus, berries, leafy greens, nuts, avocado, and green tea.

 How do you deal with dark circles under your eyes?
-Do you simply conceal with makeup, or do you use a home remedy?